A Test in Time

 I have looked at my options for keeping time.
 Micro controller a yes and then a time source.
 Micro controllers themselves are terrible timekeepers over long periods of time.
 A popular option is an Arduino Uno (or other such board) and a RTC (Real Time Clock) such as the DS3231 or DS1307.
 Once it is configured, it does keep time quite well and over a long period of time.
 It uses a backup battery to keep time if power is lost.
 There is some drift in the clocks, but over a year it is fairly small.

-I played around with it, but I have been having fun with the ESP-01.
+I played around with RTC on a Nano, but lately I have been playing with the ESP-01.
 It is a fun little chip.
 It is part of the ESP8266 family.
 I found my controller and way for time, NTP (Network Time Protocol) to keep accurate time.
 The ESP requires an active internet connection for it to keep time, which is the con(?) of this project, but the time is kept spot on.

 I have used the LED and OLED displays in the past and like using them.
 In this project I wanted the display to be simple.
 My main focus is to learn about time.
 The packet getting the time, picking the packet apart, and displaying the correct time for where I am at.
 For that purpose I picked a 4-digit, 7-segment display using a TM1637 chip to drive it.
 And I had one in my displays drawer.